-this field lay with the Land/Air Warfare Committee40 and the School of Land/Air Warfare at Old Sarum, Wiltshire.
-The need to consider the air and maritime aspects of expeditionary operations together led to increasing liaison between the establishments at Poole and Old Sarum.
+There was little point in buying new equipment and generating new capabilities without also updating the way in which the armed forces operated.
+Thus, while the Admiralty studied the requirement for new amphibious ships and craft, Amphibious Warfare Headquarters (AWHQ) and the Joint Services Amphibious Warfare Centre (JSAWC) at Poole undertook a review of amphibious techniques.
+Within both organisations there was an appreciation that the review could not be conducted in a vacuum.
+It also needed to take into account the planned expansion of air-transport capabilities.
+Responsibility in this field lay with the Land/Air Warfare Committee 40 and the School of Land/Air Warfare at Old Sarum.
+The acceptance that the air and maritime aspects of expeditionary operations needed to be considered together led to increasing liaison between the establishments at Poole and Old Sarum.
 The result was the development of a new concept of operations described as the seaborne/airborne/land concept or, more frequently, simply the seaborne/airborne concept.
-In 1960 AWHQ and the JSAWC presented and discussed the new concept at the staff colleges, on Senior Officers' courses and at appropriate operational commands.
+In 1960 AWHQ and the JSAWC presented and discussed the new concept at the staff colleges, on Senior Officer's courses and at appropriate operational commands.
 It was recognised that the concept would be most effective after 1965 by which time it was expected that new equipment would support its application.
-Nevertheless, the Chief of Amphibious Warfare believed that it was equally applicable with the existing force structure.41
+Nevertheless, the Chief of Amphibious Warfare believed that it was equally applicable with the existing force structure.

-The concept was explicitly joint, it being recognised that the only way to maintain an adequate balance and level of force was for air transported and amphibious forces to operate together as part of a single team.
-As such there was recognition that a fully integrated interservice approach was required to promulgate and direct new policy.42 As a result AWHQ and the Land/Air Warfare Committee were disbanded, being replaced by a new Joint Warfare Committee (JWC).
+The concept was explicitly joint, it being recognised that the only way to maintain an adequate balance and level of force was for air-transported and amphibious forces to operate together as part of a single-team.
+As such there was recognition that a fully integrated inter-service approach was required to promulgate and direct new policy.
+42

-The IWC was composed of senior representatives from each service and charged with the direction and coordination of joint tactical doctrines, techniques, procedures and training requirements and for all aspects of seaborne/airborne operations short of global war, excluding essentially single service matters.
-The JWC was supported by a Joint Warfare Staff and by several sub-committees.
-The first director of the Joint Warfare Staff was Major-General Houghton, Royal Marines.
+As a result AWHQ and the Land/Air Warfare Committee were disbanded, being replaced by a new Joint Warfare Committee (JWC).
+The JWC was composed of senior representatives from each service and was charged with the direction and coordination of joint tactical doctrines, techniques, procedures and training requirements and for all aspects of seaborne/airborne operations short of global war, excluding essentially single service matters.
+The JWC was supported by a Joint Warfare Staff and by a number of sub-committees.
+The first director of the Joint Warfare Staff was Major-General Houghton RM.
 Houghton had been Chief of Amphibious Warfare until that post was abolished with the creation of the JWC.
-A Joint Warfare Establishment was formed to replace the separate JSANC and the School of Land/Air Warfare.
-Institutional structures were thus adapted to meet the requirement for 'jointery'.43
+A Joint Warfare

+Establishment was formed to replace the separate Joint Services Amphibious Warfare Centre and the School of Land/Air Warfare.
+Institutional structures were thus adapted to meet the requirement for 'jointery'.
+43